-Note: For clarity, the syntax diagram shows only the single-character form (-d) of the option, but the multi-character form (-debug) is supported as well.
+Note: For clarity, the syntax diagram shows only the single-character option form (for example, -d), but the multi-character option form (for example, --debug) is supported as well.

 The WAL scanner processes each WAL file to find and record modified blocks in a corresponding modified block map (MBM) file.
-The default approach is that the WAL scanner gets notified whenever a new WAL file is added to the archived_wals directory of the BART backup catalog.
+The default approach is that the WAL scanner gets notified whenever a new WAL file is added to the archived_wals directory specified in the archive_path parameter of the configuration file.
 It then scans the WAL file and produces the MBM file.

-The default approach does not work in some cases; for example when the WAL files are shipped to the BART backup catalog using the rsync utility and also in case of some specific platforms.
+The default approach does not work in some cases; for example when the WAL files are shipped to the archive_path using the rsync utility and also in case of some specific platforms.
 This results in the WAL files being copied to the archived_wals directory, but the WAL scanner does not scan them ((as WAL scanner is not aware of WAL file) and produce the MBM files.
 This results in the failure of an incremental backup.
 This can be avoided by using the timer-based WAL scanning approach, which is done by using the scan_interval parameter in the BART configuration file.
 The value for scan_interval is the number of seconds after which the WAL scanner will scan the new WAL files.